 The charts to the right and below show the pressure drop test results of both the metal collector and

 Below is the test result for the Sunreps 307 collector fabric.
 To be used in the commercial building sector all surfaces of a duct need to be fire resistant to a specified level.
 The test

-There is basically one test required to understand the capabilities of a Solar Ventilation Pre-Heater and that is how fast air will pass through the collector surface at a specific static pressure level. .10 inch H2O of pressure is the baseline for solar ventilation pre-heaters.
-The .10 inch level of pressure or above guarantees that the wind will not pull the majority of solar heat off the collector surface.
+There is basically one test required to understand the capabilities of a transpired solar collector and that is how fast air will pass through the collector surface at a specific static pressure level. .10 inch H2O of pressure is the baseline for a collector.

+At .10 inches or above the wind will not pull the heat off the collector surface.